hydro-project/hydroplane/docs/processes.rst

 Process Specifications
 ----------------------

 When launching a process, you have to provide a **process specification**, or **process spec** for short.
-A process spec describes the process: it gives the process a name and specifies the location of the process's container image and how the container should be configured.
+A process spec describes the process: it gives the process a name and specifies the location of the process's container image and how the process's container should be configured.

 Here's an example of a simple process spec: